 - Nursing Homes: Representing the State of New Mexico in litigation related to Medicaid fraud and deceptive marketing by skilled nursing facilities that promised, but failed to provide, basic care to their elderly residents.
 Mr. Bowcut briefed and successfully argued the defendants’ motion to dismiss the case.

-- Energy Drinks: Representing a state government in litigation against Living Essentials, Inc., the creator of 5-Hour ENERGY, for misrepresenting the benefits of its so-called “liquid energy shot.”
-Mr. Bowcut is preparing this case for trial.
+- Energy Drink: Representing a state government in litigation against Living Essentials, Inc., the creator of 5-Hour ENERGY, for voluminous advertising misrepresenting the efficacy of the product’s “energy blend” and deceptively claiming the product was doctor-recommended

-Mr. Bowcut attended Utah State University, graduating summa cum laude with a B.A. in Journalism and Political Science.
-He earned his J.D. from Duke Law School, graduating cum laude and Order of the Coif, and also earned an M.A. in Public Policy from Duke.
-During law school, Mr. Bowcut was an Articles Editor for the Duke Law Journal.
+During law school, Brian was an articles editor for the Duke Law Journal.
 After law school, he clerked for the Honorable Stanley S. Brotman of the United States District Court for the District of New Jersey.

 - Trial Attorney, Fraud Section, Civil Division, U.S. Department of Justice, 2014-2015

 - Trial Attorney, Environmental Torts Section, Civil Division, U.S. Department of Justice, 2006-2014

 - Duke University School of Law, J.D., cum laude, Order of the Coif, 2000

 - Duke University, M.A., 2000